 For instance, you can offer them discounts, premium support, personalized onboarding, custom data migrations, especially managed accounts, and other promotional offers.
 You can also create more win-win situations by upselling or crossing products to solve more customer challenges.

-Yes, the two metrics come close to sounding the same, but they are pretty different.
+The terms sound similar, but ACV and ARR measure different things.
 ACV measures the annual revenue from a single contract (customer account).

 On the other hand, Annual Recurring Revenue (ARR) shows the revenue for all contracts (all your customer accounts) in a year.
 ARR is better when looking at the holistic state of your sales revenue in a year.
 ACV will be useful for seeing how much a single customer brings in a year.
 You can also calculate the average ACV to understand the average value of a single contract.